“I’m using Voxel Farm in my project… It’s not free, but definitely worth the money.” – Reddit user Ninlilizi

 Prices and Packages and Licenses

 This is a serious engine to overhaul visuals and models, so it shouldn’t be much of a surprise that it may cost you.
-Since this engine is marketed more toward the heavy hitters of the industry—EA, for example—Voxel Farm are able to charge what they want.
+Since this engine is marketed more toward the heavy hitters of the industry—EA, for example—Voxel Farm can charge what they want.
 Here are some of the packages that you can purchase and download:

 I would probably recommend this to the developer who is trying to branch out their gaming engine potential but doesn’t want to break the bank.
 I think this is a safe option, as it introduces you to the Voxel Farm engine and allows you to experience the basics of its interface and capabilities.